 The membership term of associate members is three years, after which the membership expires and a new request to become an associate member may be submitted.

 Observer status may be given to corporate bodies or legal representatives representing such bodies if, at its sole discretion, the General Assembly considers that the association would benefit from such bodies or individuals having Observer status.
 No person or corporate body who qualifies for full or associate membership shall be appointed as an Observer.

 The Observership will be reviewed by the members on a yearly basis.

 CENTR stands for the Council of European National Top-Level Domain Registries (CENTR).
-Its objectives are to promote and participate in the development of high standard of Internet Country Code Top-Level Domain Registries (ccTLDs) for the benefit of its members and the Internet.
+Its objectives are to promote and participate in the development of a high standard of Internet Country Code Top-Level Domain Registries (ccTLDs) for the benefit of its members and the internet.
 The organisation has a European focus.

 Together with similar organisations with focus on other regions of the world, CENTR will achieve its objectives through consensus building, coordination and collaboration; respecting cultural and historical variations amongst the ccTLDs and their Local Internet Communities.